Use LinkedIn or an email

 The license is not the equivalent of a designation nor a qualification.

 This program will teach you how to understand, apply, and explain fundamental concepts and principles of IFRS across a broad range of accounting standards.

 Whether you are an accountant in commerce or in practice the course will provide guidance, the knowledge and the reassurance to support your employer and its clients.

-Obtain professional recognition for your knowledge of International Financial Reporting Standards (IFRS) for small and medium enterprises (SME).
+Obtain professional recognition for your knowledge of International Financial Reporting Standards (IFRS).

 Fundamental principles of IFRS

 Overview of IFRS definitions and concepts

 Latest standards and amendments issued by the IASB

 Study unit 1:

 Study unit 2: